-The actual time for the processing of a rezone application will vary depending on the complexity and magnitude of the request and scheduling of the hearing dates.
-Generally, the review, public notice, and public hearing process to bring an application before the City Council may take 120 to 150 days, depending on when the application is accepted by the City as being complete.
+The actual time for the processing of a general plan amendment will vary depending on the complexity and magnitude of the request and scheduling of the hearing dates.
+Generally, the review, public notice, and public hearing process to bring an application for a general plan amendment before the City Council may take 120 to 150 days, depending on when the application is accepted by the City as being complete.
 Timelines can become considerably longer when additional information is required from other agencies reviewing the project.
 City Council meetings are held the first and third Monday of each month.